 - Session format: 40-minute technical paper, 75-minute panel discussion, or 3-hour tutorial (If you have a secondary format preference, please note in the comments)

 - Audience level (all or advanced, REQUIRED) – prerequisites required for advanced

-- Key takeaways (50 words max, REQUIRED) – for use on conference web site and mobile app, if accepted
+- Key takeaways (50 words max, REQUIRED) – for use in the review process

 - Abstract (100 words max, REQUIRED) – for use on conference web site and mobile app if accepted